What we do

 Regional Chapters around the UK

 Our Chapters across the country have continued to convene digitally and locally to shape and debate the future of the arts and culture.
-Examples of activity include: the Brighton Chapter creating a ABCD plan for the future of culture in the city, the Wandsworth Chapter delivering a programme focussed on Grief, Mourning and Remembering, the Bath Chapter focussing a series of sessions on education and learning.
+Examples of activity include: the Brighton Chapter creating an ABCD plan for the future of culture in the city, the Wandsworth Chapter delivering a programme focussed on Grief, Mourning and Remembering, the Bath Chapter focussing a series of sessions on education and learning.
 We work with our Chapter Chairs to develop our peer-learning network.

 What Next? has been a leading partner in the Freelance: Futures Symposia Consortium which looked at how to build more equitable conditions across the whole cultural workforce.
 As a core-consortia member we contributed to strategic planning and direction, design, logistics and marketing, as well as developing our own programme strands.